-- A. In order to minimizeavoid -unreasonable impacts the drawdown of the water table or the reduction of artesian pressure, to prevent interference between wells, to prevent degradation of water quality, or to prevent waste, provided that agricultural, municipal, and natural resources are protected, all new wells shall comply with the following management zone-specific provisions for well spacing and groundwater production (following the authorization of specific actions referenced in TWC 36.116): - 1.
+- A. In order to avoid unreasonable impacts or to prevent waste, provided that agricultural, municipal, and natural resources are protected, all new wells shall comply with the following management zone-specific provisions for well spacing and groundwater production (following the authorization of specific actions referenced in TWC 36.116): - 1.
 Eastern and Western Freshwater Edwards Management Zones.
 The District may set groundwater spacing and production limits on wells completed in these management zones based on the District's analysis of the approved aquifer test and Hydrogeologic Report if required in accordance with 3-1.4(D).

 - 2. Upper Trinity, Middle Trinity, and Lower Trinity Management Zones.
 The District may set spacing and groundwater production limits on wells completed in these management zones based on the District's analysis of the approved aquifer test and Hydrogeologic Report if required in accordance with 3-1.4(D). - 3.
 Saline Edwards Zone.
 No wells except Test and Monitor Wells will be authorized in the Saline Edwards Management Zone within a buffer zone that encompasses the area between the boundary of the Eastern Freshwater Edwards and the Saline Edwards Management Zones and three miles east of that boundary, until the District has determined that sufficient information is available to assess impacts of saline-water production on the freshwater interface, as required by Rule 3-1.23(B).
 The Board, at its sole discretion, may determine when such sufficient information is available and when there has been sufficient demonstration that long-term withdrawals will not result in detrimental impacts to the aquifers in the Eastern Freshwater Edwards Management Zone in accordance with Rule 3-1.23(B).
-Upon such a determination, the Board may reduce the buffer zone or consider applications for new wells and individual Production Permits within the buffer zone on a caseby-case basis. - 4.
+Upon such a determination, the Board may reduce the buffer zone or consider applications for new wells and individual Production Permits within the buffer zone on a case-by-case basis. - 4.
 Austin Chalk and Alluvial Management Zones.
-The District may set spacing and groundwater production limits on wells completed in these management zones based on the District's analysis of the approved aquifer test and Hydrogeologic Report if required in accordance with 3-1.4(D). - B. The District may preserve registered Historic Use Status to the maximum extent practicable and consistent with the District Management Plan. - C. In regulating the production of groundwater based on tract size or acreage, the District may consider the service needs of a retail water utility as defined in these Rules.
+The District may set spacing and groundwater production limits on wells completed in these management zones based on the District's analysis of the approved aquifer test and Hydrogeologic Report if required in accordance with 3-1.4(D). - B. The District may preserve registered Historic Use Status to the maximum extent practicable and consistent with the District Management Plan.